mautrix/docs/gomuks/faq.md

 and will be read from there.
 To move existing gomuks data to a different path, you must change the paths in the config file.

+Additionally, gomuks stores debug logs in `/tmp/gomuks-$USER` by default.
+Prior to v0.4.0, the default path was `/tmp/gomuks` without the username.
+The path can be changed using the `DEBUG_DIR` environment variable, or debug logs can be disabled entirely by setting `DEBUG=false`

 ### System-specific defaults
 These are the base directories for each OS, data will be stored in the `gomuks` directory inside each base directory.